Roboy/roboy-ros-control/README.md

 exit
 ```
 #### If the build fails, complaining about missing headers,
 this is probably because ros cannot find the headers it just created.
-You need to source the devel/setup.bash.
-Use the following commands to add this to your bashrc.
+You need to source the devel/setup.bash:
 ```
 #!bash
-cd path/to/ros_control
-echo "source $(pwd)/devel/setup.bash" >> ~/.bashrc
-source ~/.bashrc
+source devel/setup.bash
 catkin_make
 ```
 # Run it